elliotks/ACABM/ACABM/README.md

   It does not just "buy" buildings/upgrades you can afford, but attempts to buy the best buildings/upgrades.
 If you do not see the script buying.
 It is waiting for the best option to become available.

-- **Auto-Buy Protect** - Calculates Lucky and Frenzy requirements so that Auto-Buy doesn't go below them.
+- **Auto-Buy Protect** - (moved to Auto-Buy) Calculates Lucky and Frenzy requirements so that Auto-Buy doesn't go below them.
 If Auto-Buy seems "stuck" try disabling this option.
+- **Auto Fortune** - Auto click on News ticker fortunes.
+- **Auto Wrinklers** - Pop the single fattest normal (excluding Shiny) wrinkler if you are at your max.
+This can now be customized further in the options menu to choose your Max Wrinkler count and include Shiny if needed.
+- **AutoPet Krumblor** - Pets Krumblor when you reach lvl 4 to unlock Dragon drops.
+Krumblor's Menu must be open.
+Turns off if you have all 4 drops.
+- **Ascend Luck** - Used for unlocking Lucky digit, Lucky number, and Lucky payout.
+Automatically Ascends you when conditions are met and toggles this feature to off.
+Turn back on manually if you have more to unlock.
+Does not buy the Heavenly upgrade for you.
+- **Sell All** - Adds a "Sell All" Button to the store that sells all buildings, with option to Ascend after selling.

 ## How to add a new module: